 Congestive heart failure is a serious condition that develops gradually over time.
-Congestive heart failure is when the heart doesn’t pump efficiently, causing fluid to build up in your lungs, ankles, feet, arms, and/or around other organs.
+It occurs when the heart doesn’t pump efficiently, causing fluid to build up in your lungs, ankles, feet, arms, and/or around other organs.

-Congestive heart failure is a type of heart failure that requires timely medical assistance to ensure positive patient outcome.
+Congestive heart failure is a type of heart failure that requires timely medical assistance to ensure positive patient outcomes.
 During congestive heart failure, the heart slows the flow of blood, causing it to back up in the veins and create congestion in the tissue.
 This congestion leads to swelling around the arms, legs, and organs.

 Though the terms are sometimes used interchangeably, there are different variations of heart failure.
 Congestive heart failure doesn’t necessarily mean your heart is failing, but early detection and recognizing risk factors can determine your prognosis and life expectancy.
 Nearly 6 million Americans have heart failure.
 It is the leading cause of hospitalization in people 65 and older.